-- In addition to Proficient, the Advanced student is able to show understanding of the coordinate system in real-world situations (first quadrant only).
-The Proficient student is able to understand a coordinate system. - A. The x- and y- axes are perpendicular number lines that intersect at 0 (the origin). - B. Any point on the coordinate plane can be represented by its coordinates. - C. The first number in an ordered pair is the x-coordinate and represents the horizontal distance from the origin. - D. The second number in an ordered pair is the y-coordinate and represents the vertical distance from the origin.
+- 5.G.J.1A The x- and y- axes are perpendicular number lines that intersect at 0 (the origin). - 5.G.J.1B Any point on the coordinate plane can be represented by its coordinates. - 5.G.J.1C The first number in an ordered pair is the x-coordinate and represents the horizontal distance from the origin. - 5.G.J.1D The second number in an ordered pair is the y-coordinate and represents the vertical distance from the origin.